-Heterodox Academy is committed to providing all of our tools, resources, and content to as many people as possible at little to no cost.
-For this reason, all of our blog content falls under a Creative Commons (Attribution, Non-Commercial, No Derivatives 4.0 International) license — allowing it to be syndicated for free, at will, without asking permission from HxA.
+All of the content on the HxA blog falls under a Creative Commons license — allowing it to be syndicated for free, at will, without asking permission from HxA.

 You must provide attribution.
 Republished essays must include the author’s full name.
 If you provide a byline or biographical details, they should match the information provided on our site.
 The content must be identified as having been originally published by Heterodox Academy, with a link back to the original article on our website.